Zjax

 Mouse trigger modifiers

-Mouse events can also have these trigger modifiers:
+Mouse events can also make use of these trigger modifiers:

 meta